nus-cs2103-AY2122S2/ip/README.md

 # Doge project template

-This is a project template for a greenfield Java project.
-Its name is **_Doge_**, a person who occasionally pisses you off but at the end of the day, you still love them.
-Given below are instructions on how to use it.
+Its name is **_Doge_**, a person who occasionally ~~pisses~~ annoys you but at the end of the day, you still love them.
+You can download me [here](https://drive.google.com/file/d/1awN6tT8uNJPXamfNgMrCKOAhq0H9qMdz/view?usp=sharing)!
+Below are the instructions on how to use it.
+>Doge: I swear I'm nice! 😉

 ```
          ▄              ▄